Rent (musical): Act I

-Collins, Mark, and Angel protect a homeless woman from police harassment using Mark's camera, but she chastises them because she believes they only did it so Mark can make a name for himself from her situation ("On the Street").
+Collins, Mark, and Angel protect a homeless woman from police harassment using Mark's camera, but she chastises them, believing their intent was for Mark to make a name for himself from her situation ("On the Street").
 To lighten the mood, Collins talks about his dream of escaping New York City to open a restaurant in Santa Fe ("Santa Fe").
 Soon, Mark leaves to check up on Roger; while alone, Collins and Angel confess their love for each other ("I'll Cover You").
-Joanne hectically prepares for Maureen's show, trying to balance all the people calling her at once ("We're Okay").
+Joanne hectically prepares for Maureen's show, trying to balance the simultaneous multiple calls ("We're Okay").
 Before the performance, Roger apologizes to Mimi, inviting her to come to the protest and the dinner party his friends are having afterwards.
 At the same time, police, vendors, and homeless people prepare for the protest ("Christmas Bells").
-Maureen begins her avant-garde, if not over the top, performance based on "Hey Diddle Diddle" ("Over the Moon").
-At the post-show party at the Life Café, Benny arrives, criticizing the protest and the group's bohemian lifestyle.
-In response, Mark and his group defiantly rise up to celebrate their way of living ("La Vie Bohème").
-Mimi and Roger each discover that the other is HIV-positive and hesitantly decide to move forward with their relationship ("I Should Tell You").
-Joanne explains that Mark and Roger's building has been padlocked and a riot has broken out; Roger and Mimi, unaware, share their first kiss.
+Maureen performs in an avant-garde, if not over-the-top, manner, basing her piece on "Hey Diddle Diddle" ("Over the Moon").
+At the post-show party at the Life Café, Benny arrives, criticizing the protest and the group's bohemian lifestyle while also revealing that his wife Alison's Akita, Evita, died due to Angel's actions; Mark and his group defiantly respond by celebrating their status ("La Vie Bohème").
+Mimi and Roger each discover that the other is HIV-positive and hesitantly decide to continue their relationship ("I Should Tell You").
+At the end of the Act, Joanne explains that Mark and Roger's building has been padlocked and a riot has broken out; Roger and Mimi, unaware of the violence, share their first kiss.
 The celebration continues ("La Vie Bohème B").

 Act II

 The cast lines up to sing together before the plot of the second act begins, affirming that one should measure life "in love" ("Seasons of Love").
 On New Year's Eve, Mark, Mimi, Roger, Maureen, Joanne, Collins and Angel gather to break back into Mark and Roger's apartment which they have been locked out of. ("Happy New Year").
 Once Mark, Joanne and Maureen break in through the window, a voicemail reveals that Mark's footage of the riot has earned him a job offering at a tabloid news company called Buzzline ("Voice Mail #3").
-The others finally break through the door just as Benny arrives, saying he wants to call a truce and revealing that Mimi––who used to be his girlfriend––convinced him to change his mind.
+The others finally break through the door just as Benny arrives, saying he wants to call a truce and revealing that Mimi, a former girlfriend of his, convinced him to change his mind.
 Mimi denies rekindling her relationship with Benny, but Roger is upset, and although they apologize to each other, Mimi goes to her drug dealer for a fix ("Happy New Year B").